divio/customer-handbook/add-collaborator.rst

 Until the account is confirmed by your collaborator, you will see a *pending*  status attached to the new user.

-Your new collaborator is now a member of the organisation.
+Once the account is confirmed, your new collaborator is a member of the organisation.

 Add a collaborator to a project